frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-doctype.md

 **1. Database Table**

 A database table with the name `tabArticle` was created with the fields we specified in the fields table.
-You can confirm this by checking it from mariadb console
+You can confirm this by checking it from the MariaDB console

 ```bash
 $ bench --site library.test mariadb